Proton and neutron form factors with quark orbital excitations: Conclusions and an outlook

-There are three main points of the paper.
-1) The three-body structure of baryons is treated correctly in the hyperspherical formalism, which is especially convenient because of the three-body character of the main forces in the system, which are not of two-body character.
-As a result one has a good prediction of the basic hypercentral form factor $f_0(Q)$ such that the relation $\frac{G^p_M}{\mu_p}= \frac{G^n_M}{\mu_n}= G^p_E = f_0(Q)$ is fulfilled approximately at low $Q \l 2 $~GeV .
+\item{1)} The three-body structure of baryons is treated correctly in the hyperspherical formalism, which is especially convenient because of the three-body character of the main forces in the system (each quark is connected by the string to the string junction point), which are not of two-body character.
+As a result one has a good prediction of the basic hypercentral form factor $f_0(Q)$ such that the relation $\frac{G^p_M}{\mu_p}= \frac{G^n_M}{\mu_n}= G^p_E = f_0(Q)$ is fulfilled approximately at $Q^2$ below $2~GeV^2$.

-2) The basic discovery of the polarization transfer experiments - the strongly decreasing ratio $R(Q)= \frac{\mu_p G^p_E}{G^p_M}$ is correctly explained by the next terms with $K=2$ of the hyperspherical formalism.
-These terms contain nonzero orbital components $l_\xi= l_\eta =1,~L= 0$ and both, the sign and the magnitude of the constant $A$ of this correction, can be defined from $R(Q)$.
+\item{2)} The basic discovery of the polarization transfer experiments -- the strongly decreasing ratio $R(Q)= \frac{\mu_p G^p_E}{G^p_M}$ can be explained by the next terms with $K=2$ of the hyperspherical formalism.
+These terms contain nonzero orbital components $l_\xi= l_\eta =1,~L= 0$ and both the sign and the magnitude of the constant $A$ of this correction, can be defined from $R(Q)$.

-3) Another basic result, obtained in the hyperspherical formalism, is the vanishing of the neutron charge form factor $G^n_E$ in the leading hypercentral approximation $K=0$ and its proportionality to the $K=2$ admixture amplitude $A$, so that $G^N_E$ can be presented as $(-A)$ times positive function.
+\item{3)} Another basic result, obtained in the hyperspherical formalism, is the vanishing of the neutron charge form factor $G^n_E$ in the leading hypercentral approximation $K=0$ and its proportionality to the $K=2$ admixture amplitude $A$, so that $G^n_E$ can be presented as $(-A)$ times positive function.
 It was checked above in the paper that this property and the resulting value of $G^n_E$ agrees with experiment.

-4) The $Q^2$ dependence of the basic form factor $f_0(Q)$ and its $K=2$ correction is not predicted exactly from the theory in the paper, but it is assumed for simplicity in the Gaussian form with the only free parameter $\lambda$, while the $K=2$ correction is computed to be proportional to $Q^2$.
-To explain the resulting $Q^2$ dependence of all four form factors we have used the Lorentz contraction mechanism and for all form factors the accuracy of $O(10\%)$ was obtained.
+Moreover, the behavior $G^n_E(Q)= {\rm const}~ Q^2$ for small $Q$ predicted by the method also agrees with experimental data.